dungtri/docker-cloudflare-dns-updater/README.md

 - It has been only tested and run on raspberry pi 2 & 3.
 - It make a GET request to http://ipv4bot.whatismyipaddress.com to retrieve the public ip address.
-- It connect & update your dns zone only when the IP change on cloudflare.
+- It connect & update your dns zone on cloudflare only when the IP change.

 ## Getting Started